Traveling Tips for Your Dog: Enjoying Adventures Together

 Start early, go often

-Pepper joined our family at 8 weeks old so her travel indoctrination started early.
-On the day we went to pick her up, we had to travel two hours from our home.
-That meant that from the very beginning, our sweet new addition had to deal with a ride in the car.
-That first day was a big one for her as she tried to figure out who we were and why we were taking her away from the only home she had ever known so it was no surprise that her tummy was a little upset on the way home.
-That reaction was expected and thankfully, that initial tummy upset was temporary.
+Pepper joined our family at 8 weeks old and her travel indoctrination started immediately.
+On the day we went to pick her up, we had to travel two hours from our home so that meant that from the very beginning, our sweet new addition had to deal with a ride in the car.
+That first day was a big one for her as she took her first ride in a car, trying to figure out who we were, and why we were taking her away from the only home she had ever known.
+It was no surprise that her tummy was a little upset on the way home and I was ready to help her feel comfortable.
+It was a short trip home, but we stopped twice to give her opportunities to have a comfort break and give her tummy a little break from her temporary sickness.

-No matter your pet’s age, when you first start to travel with him/her, keep in mind that it can be a new, pretty scary experience for your pet so I recommend understanding, patience, and a little preparation.
-For that first ride, we took a blanket and a towel in anticipation of an upset tummy.
-Also, if you can, I would recommend keeping that first outing a short one.
+No matter your pet’s age, when you first start to travel with him/her, keep in mind that it can be a new, pretty scary experience for your pet it is important to be understanding, patient, and prepared.
+For that first ride, we took a blanket to make her comfortable and a towel in anticipation of an upset tummy.
+We also did what we could to break up the ride so that any tummy upset or potty break was provided for her.

 Once your new friend gets the hang of the car, go for a ride as often as you can.
 We took Pepper everywhere we possibly could.
 We took her to pick up lunch, run errands, and to the local hardware store, expanding the distance in our trips so she would grow more comfortable in the car.
 She loved it and she quickly learned the routine of getting ready to leave and settling quickly in the car.

-We also encouraged her to interact with people around us and in some settings, we carefully encouraged her to interact with other dogs, all in hopes of socializing her to be a polite traveler.
+We also encouraged her to interact with people around us and as she got her shots, we carefully encouraged her to interact with other dogs, all in hopes of socializing her to be a polite traveler.

 Pack for your pooch